The Climate of Now: A Series of Online Conversations

 Elizabeth Kolbert, New Yorker staff writer

 Few have covered the climate crisis as deeply and as thoughtfully as Elizabeth Kolbert.
-Her work includes Field Notes from a Catastrophe (2007), the Pulitzer-prize winning The Sixth Extinction (2016), and her latest Under The White Sky (2021), “a book about people trying to solve problems caused by people trying to solve problems.”
+Her work includes Field Notes from a Catastrophe (2007), the Pulitzer-prize winning The Sixth Extinction (2016), and her latest Under a White Sky (2021), “a book about people trying to solve problems caused by people trying to solve problems.”
 She discusses what “a good Anthropocene” might look like, from managing fish in the Midwest to geo-engineering the atmosphere to turn our blue sky white.

 Respondent: Samuel Myers, Director of Planetary Health Alliance